-The Sanctuary of Santa Maria Della Vita is situated in the food district in Quadrilatero.
+The Sanctuary of Santa Maria Della Vita is situated in the food district of Quadrilatero.
 If you look at Bologna from above, it’s instantly recognisable due to its large dome-shaped roof.
 On the inside, it’s just as impressive.
 With grand intricately carved marble and paintings in rich colours.

 During war times, The Sanctuary of Santa Maria Della Vita was used as a hospital and, as such, there are a number of sculptures that represent this around the sanctuary.

-Whilst the entrance to the sanctuary is free, there is a €4 fee to visit the museum which houses a further collection of statues named ‘Sorrow over Dead Christ’ which were created by Niccolò dell’Arca (an early renaissance sculptor) in the 15th century.
+Whilst the entrance to the sanctuary is free, there is a €4 fee to visit the museum which houses a further collection of statues named ‘Sorrow over Dead Christ’ which were created by Niccolò dell’Arca (an early Renaissance sculptor) in the 15th century.

 Overall, this is one of the best and most impressive pieces of history to visit in Bologna that, although in the centre, is tucked down a quiet street and is very peaceful.

 Location: Palazzo Bolognini Amorini Salina

 Palazzo Bolognini Amorini Salina is situated in the heart of the city and still, to this day, owned by a 16th-century Senatorial family.

 The building is a prominent Renaissance building that has a series of busts protruding from the façade, many of which are Gods and warriors.
 However, the most significant is known as The Demon of Palazzo Salina.
 If you look closely, this should be easily identifiable.
 It’s unclear what the reason is for the demon, and some even believe that it is a satyr.
 Yet, whatever it is, there are a number of the same mystery faces dotted around the city that still remains in question today.